HungBacktracking/Web-Scraper/README.md

 In flask, default port is 5000.

-Open your web browser and go to http://localhost:5000 to access the chatbot interface.
+Open your web browser and go to http://localhost:5000.

-Or access the chatbot in your web browser at [thegioilaptop.vercel.app](https://thegioilaptop.vercel.app/Laptop).
+Or access the website in your web browser at [thegioilaptop.vercel.app](https://thegioilaptop.vercel.app/Laptop).

 ## Usage of Scraper